xsscx/srd/dmg/README.md

 Updated: November 22, 2021
 SRT 20C80
 ```
-Jumpstart your Research with Example DMG Files ...
-Avoid maintaining a Build Pipeline!

-Download a SRDC DMG, install & ssh to the SRD.
+Download DMG, install & ssh to the SRD.

-Create an Issue to Add Code to be Compiled for the Apple Security Research Device.

 With the release of macOS 12, Security Research Tools (SRT) no longer works on X86_64.
 Use CryptexManager.
 ---